DataDog/integrations-core/prometheus/README.md

 If `send_monotonic_counter: True`, the Agent sends the deltas of the values in question, and the in-app type is set to count (this is the default behaviour).
 If `send_monotonic_counter: False`, the Agent sends the raw, monotonically increasing value, and the in-app type is set to gauge.

 #### Send Prometheus Alertmanager alerts in the event stream
-1. Edit Alertmanager configuration file, `alertmanager.yml`, to include the following:
+1. Edit the Alertmanager configuration file, `alertmanager.yml`, to include the following:
 ```
 receivers:
 - name: datadog